0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

 # Incrementing the Count of the Counter Contract

-_Using the Miden client in TypeScript to interact with a custom smart contract on Miden_
+_Using the Miden WebClient to interact with a custom smart contract_

 ## Overview